 Have you seen all the funky types of pillows out there?

-There are so many products available that pillow shopping can be overwhelming.
+There are so many different types of pillows available that shopping can be overwhelming.
 Memory foam, down, microbead, even water pillows are an option in today’s saturated market.

 No single pillow works for everyone.
 Thankfully we have choices – lots and lots of choices.

 The pillow types available today are most easily categorized by what they’re filled with.
-A quality fabric pillow case, or shell is an important component, but its general character is dictated by the fill.
-Your pillow’s fill makes it feel the way it does.
+A quality fabric pillow case, or shell is an important component, but its general character is dictated by the filling.
+Your pillow’s filling makes it feel the way it does.

-Each type of pillow fill has its own advantages and disadvantages and appeals to a unique audience of sleepy heads.
+Each type of pillow filling has its own advantages and disadvantages and appeals to a unique audience of sleepy heads.

 I’ve summarized the most popular pillow types and their features so that you can get a sense of what might be most appropriate for you and your preferred sleeping position.

-Thanks to its low price and overall high owner satisfaction rate, polyester is a very popular pillow fill.
-Manufactured using questionable chemicals, consumers should be wary of the potential health hazards that are associated with polyester.
+Thanks to its low price and relatively high owner satisfaction rate, polyester is a very popular pillow fill.
+It is unfortunately manufactured using questionable chemicals.
+Thus, consumers should be wary of the potential health hazards that are associated with long-term exposure polyester.